 If the student wishes to take an independent study with their interim, they should work together to determine a clear set of learning goals and objectives for the class.
-Based on this information, they should decide if the study should be classified as ART690 or ART692.
+Based on this information, they should decide if the study should be classified as ART 690 or ART 692.
 Once the designation is determined, the interim advisor should check with the VART Undergraduate Program Director to see if there is already a section open with the interim advisor as instructor.
 If there isn't, the UPD will need to open one.
-Once the section is open, of if there is already a section open, the interim advisor grants permission for the student to enroll.
+Once the section is open, or if there is already a section open, the interim advisor grants permission for the student to enroll.